lingeringwillx/sims2py/README.md

 **partial_decompress(entry, size=-1)**

 Decompresses *entry* up to *size*.
 If *size* is not specified, then the whole entry will be decompressed.
-Returns a MemoryIO object containing the decompressed bytes.
+Returns a StructIO object containing the decompressed bytes.
 Unlike the *decompress* function, this function does not overwrite the contents of *entry*.

 **search(entries, type_id=-1, group_id=-1, instance_id=-1, resource_id=-1, entry_name='', get_first=False)**

 Searches the a list of entries for the desired type, group, instance, or resource, returns a list of the entries matching the criteria. if any of the arguments is set equal to -1 then the the function will ignore that specific argument.
-If *file_name* is specified, then the function will check if the names of supported file types contain *file_name*.
+If *entry_name* is specified, then the function will check if the names of supported file types contain *entry_name*.
 If *get_first* is set to *True*, then the function will directly return a list containing the first entry that it finds.

 **build_index(entries)**